 The most important thing for me when I experience Art, not just music, is to be able to enter into a different world, into a journey of emotions, thoughts and redefinition.
 This experience can be described as a ‘methexis’, that is a sharing of considerations between agents such as the creator of the work, the audience both as individual and as a group.

-8. Could you pick a short section from one of your own pieces and describe how you created it?
+8. Could you pick a short section from one of your own pieces?

 9. What were you trying to convey to the listener in this excerpt?